WOMEN’S mARCH AGENDA

 Affordable health care should be a right–not a privilege–for every American.
 We’re pushing for reforms because no woman should have to worry about whether her access to birth control will be taken away, or if she should pay her medical bills instead of her rent.

-- It’s time to put America on the path to Medicare for All — we need to make sure every American has access to affordable health insurance.
+- It’s time to put America on the path to Medicare for All — we need to make sure every American has access to affordable health care.

 - We’re fighting to protect a woman’s right to choose, so that no matter where you live or your income, you’re given the same access to reproductive healthcare.

 Enough is enough.
-No woman should live in fear that her abusive boyfriend might buy a gun, and no mother should live in fear that her child was shot at school We have lost too many lives to gun violence, and we’re demanding action now.
+No woman should live in fear that her abusive boyfriend might buy a gun, and no mother should live in fear that her child may not return home from school.
+No child should fear going to school.
+No families should fear being out in public for fear of losing their lives due to gun violence.
+We have lost too many lives to gun violence, and we’re demanding gun reform now.

-- We agree with the over 95 percent of people saying that we need universal background checks before gun purchases.
+- Over 95 percent of people agree that we need universal background checks before gun purchases.
+This legislation must pass.

-- The “boyfriend loophole” currently allows dating partners convicted of domestic abuse to purchase guns–we say that needs to end today.
+- The “boyfriend loophole” currently allows dating partners convicted of domestic abuse to purchase guns– let’s close this loophole today.

 - Military-style assault rifles and high-capacity magazines have no place in our everyday communities and on our streets.